-Currently open - Advanced Bioinformatics workshop.
-This 5 day workshop (13th-17th November, 2017) is currently open for expressions of interests.
+Advanced Bioinformatics workshop.
+This 5 day workshop (26-30 November, 2018) is currently open for expression of interests.

 The Deep History of Sea Country: Colonisation, submerged landscapes and the archaeology of Australia's coasts.